rclone/rclone/docs/content/docs.md

 the display with a user-supplied date string.
 The date string MUST be enclosed in quotes.
 Follow [golang specs](https://golang.org/pkg/time/#Time.Format) for date formatting syntax.

+### --stats--print-continuous ###

+When this is specified, stats information is printed contonuously, with line breaks, instead of a static block.

+This is useful e.g. when capturing long-running rclone output in logfiles and when running rclone from a systemd unit and capturing output in the system journal.

 ### --stats-unit=bits|bytes ###